 UNDERSTANDING OUR INTEGRATIVE APPROACH TO PET CARE AND MEDICINE “Prevention is the key to a long and healthy life.”

-At Clayton and Churchtown Veterinary, we integrate conventional therapy (when appropriate) with alternative therapies that may include chiropractic, acupuncture, physical therapy, nutritional therapy and Chinese or Western herbal therapies.
+At Clayton Veterinary, we integrate conventional therapy (when appropriate) with alternative therapies that may include chiropractic, acupuncture, physical therapy, nutritional therapy and Chinese or Western herbal therapies.
 When possible, our approach is to minimize overuse of conventional medications if appropriate.
 While each pet is different, the following general approach will apply to most pets.

 Feeding the proper diet is the foundation upon which any integrative pet care program begins.
 Simply put, your pet is what he/she eats.
 Minimizing harmful by-products and chemicals is essential.
 We encourage you to try more natural diets for your pets, including home cooked meals or raw.
 We can work with your individual animal to formulate recipes that will work for his or her lifestyle, breed, existing health problems and personality.